schriftgestalt/GlyphsSDK/Python Templates/README.md

 * `Contents/Info.plist`
 * `Contents/Resources/plugin.py`
 * `Contents/Resources/IBdialog.xib` (Only in case that plug-in actually uses a dialog.
 Don’t forget to re-compile.
-See the *Interface Builder* section below.)
+See the *Xcode* section below.)

 ### Edit `Contents/Info.plist`: